frictionlessdata/frictionless-py/README.md

 #### deviated-value

 This check helps to find outlines in a column containing positive numbers.
+It accepts following options:

+- `column (int/str)` - column number or name
+- `average (str:mean/median/mode)` - method to calculate column average
+- `interval (int)` - valid values should be inside `average +/- standard deviation * interval`

 Consider csv file like this: